-To be eligible to apply for the IELTS Award 2017 you must:
+To be eligible to apply for the British Council IELTS Award Germany 2019 you must:

-- have taken an IELTS test at a British Council centre in Germany and received an official Test Report Form (TRF) dated between 6 June 2016 and 2 June 2017 issued by the British Council in Germany
+- have taken an IELTS test at a British Council centre in Germany and received an official Test Report Form (TRF) dated between 2 June 2018 and 10 June 2019 issued by the British Council in Germany

 - have achieved a minimum overall band score of 6.5, plus a minimum score of 6.5 in each of the four components of the IELTS test

-- be planning to enrol in the 2017–18 academic year (i.e. starting August 2017 onwards) on a full-time undergraduate or postgraduate programme taught in English at a university or other institution of higher education in Germany or abroad, which accepts IELTS as part of its admission requirements (check the official recognition list).
-The tuition fees of the programme of choice are a minimum of £3,000 for one academic year.
+- be planning to enrol in the 2019–20 academic year (i.e. starting August 2019 onwards) on a full-time undergraduate or postgraduate programme taught in English at a university or other institution of higher education in Germany or abroad, which accepts IELTS as part of its admission requirements (check the official recognition list.).
+The tuition fees of the programme of choice must be a minimum of £3,000.

-- be able to provide an acceptance letter from the relevant educational organisation by 30 June 2017 at the latest.
+- be able to provide an acceptance letter from the relevant educational organisation by 30 June 2019.